Byk3y/PREPAI/docs/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you set up Supabase for your PrepAI study app.
+This guide will help you set up Supabase for your Brigo study app.

 ## ✅ Step 1: Install Dependencies (Already Done)